willem-strydom/motionCapture/README.md

     │                                 displayed for foyer and machines.
 Has interface for automated connection │                                 and trial recording.
 Console to log collision events, connection errors
     |                                 and saving success.
+    ├── post_processor.py           # Reads in all saved trial in a list of directories, and plays through what a set of behavioral and mocap models would have predicted at each adjustment point, and
+    |                                 calculates if it was benificial or not, and sums the total impact on winrate each achieved.
     └── process_recorded_data.py    # Legacy code to read in MOTIVE exported csv and pass into MocapVisualizer

 old_saved_trials/               # Legacy folder that contains saved csvs directly exported from MOTIVE